 If you have the option between the dumbbell or kettlebell snatch, Rouse recommends starting with a dumbbell.
 "The single-arm dumbbell snatch is the simplest of the snatches," she says.
 Here's how:

-C. Straighten legs while pulling the dumbbell off the ground, up along the front of the body.
+C) Straighten legs while pulling the dumbbell off the ground, up alongside your body.

-D. As the dumbbell passes hip-height, explosively extend hips while shrugging shoulder up toward ear.
+D) As the dumbbell passes hip-height, explosively extend hips while shrugging shoulder up towards ear.
 This will help propel the weight overhead.

 Once you feel confident with the movement, try this 15 minute CrossFit partner workout, which features the dumbbell snatch.